 CSPG 76 - Elementary and Secondary School Counselor (PK-12)

-Elementary and secondary school counseling is the science or art of the knowledge and competency in working with elementary and secondary level school children and youth (PK-12) to provide varied counseling services, as listed below.
+Elementary and secondary school counseling is the science or art of the knowledge and competency in working with elementary and secondary level school children to provide a variety of school counseling services.

 Grade Level Scope of Certificate

 A person holding a valid Pennsylvania certificate for Elementary and Secondary School Counselor is qualified to counsel all children and youth in grades PK-12.

 An educator holding a valid Pennsylvania certificate for Elementary and Secondary School Counselor is responsible for the development of a comprehensive school counseling program that promotes equity, access, and belonging for all students.
 The certified School Counselor collaborates with others to meet student needs in academic, career-planning, and social-emotional development.

 - Participates in special education individualized education programs (IEP’s)

 - Assists in the educational placement (transition) of departing students

 - Works with career program planning, organization, implementation, administration, and evaluation

 - Coordinates student work-based learning programs in which students meet specific academic and work experience requirements

 - Conducts classroom guidance activities